TIBCOSoftware/snappydata/docs/aqp.md

 ````
 select AVG(ArrDelay) arrivalDelay, relative_error(arrivalDelay), absolute_error(arrivalDelay) , Year_   from airline   group by Year_   order by Year_   with error 0.10 confidence 0.95;
 ````
 Some of the error rates on queries can be high enough to render the query result meaningless.
-To deal with this, SnappyData offers the ability to set a configuration parameter that governs whether the query fails when the error rate condition cannot be met or whether it transparently runs the query against the full data set if available.
+To deal with this, SnappyData offers the ability to set a configuration parameter that governs whether the query fails when the error rate condition cannot be met or whether it should still return the results in such conditions.
+In the future we expect to change this behavior to allow the user to further specifiy whether the query should be transparently run against the full data set if available.

 #### Using AQP
-Approximate query processing offers the potential for order of magnitude improvements in big data query processing but it is by now means a panacea to all slow queries.
+Approximate query processing offers the potential for order of magnitude improvements in big data query processing but it is by no means a panacea to all big data queries.
 The use of AQP is predicated on proper strata selection for sample generation and that in turn is a function of the queries that the system is expected to handle.
 Using regions or states as strata for queries involving customers offers the potential for providing manageable subgroups (50 states) with the potential for enough sample data in each subgroup to allow sampling to work.
+In the current release AQP queries only work for SUM, AVG and COUNT aggregations not involving joins.

 Using customer id as the strata would simply not be feasible.
 The SnappyData AQP module will gradually expand the scope of queries that can be serviced through it.
 But the overarching goal here is to make enough of a dent in query processing by diverting at least some queries to the sampling subsystem and allowing better data exploration.